Ibrahim-Wasti/Ibrahim-Wasti.github.io/README.md

   - SQLalchemy used for building tables and communicating with the PostgreSQL instance
   - PostgresSQL used for storing all the information in tables such as Users, Posts, etc.
 - Alembic:
-  - UPdating tables, schemas, etc. without having to go through PostgreSQL
+  - Updating tables, schemas, etc. without having to go through PostgreSQL

 ---